pregHosh/guide4compchem-MU/README.md

-# Guide for modern computational chemistry for Computational Chemistry Lab
+# Guide for newcomer and current members of Compchem@MU

 Welcome to the Compchem@MU!
 You will be working under Prof. Panida for here on.
 Trust me, she is a kind-soul and you will not find yourself under a better supervisor 😊.